-The designated person to contact regarding options for a student experiencing learning difficulties or regarding a referral for evaluation for special education services is Gordon Martin at (806)227-2431.
+The designated contact person regarding options for a student experiencing learning difficulties or regarding a referral for evaluation for special education services is Gordon Martin at 806-227-2431 or Brette Southard, Director of Special Education at 806-385-3292.

-For questions regarding post-secondary transitions, including the transition from education to employment, for students receiving special education services, contact the district's transition and employment designee is Gordon Martin at (806)227-2431.
+For questions about post-secondary transitions, including the transition from education to employment, for students receiving special education services, contact the district's transition and employment designee: Brette Southard, Director of Special Education at 806 385-3292.